 Related Article: Removal of Conditions On Marriage Green Card

-Conditions are placed on the Green Card to ensure that the couple remain together at the end of the two year period and that the marriage is bonafide.
-To remove those conditions and to get a Green Card valid for ten years, the conditional resident along with the US citizen spouse must file an application, together.
-This may be difficult if the couple divorces before the end of the two-year period.
+Conditions are placed on the Green Card to ensure that the couple remains together at the end of the two years and that the marriage is bonafide.
+To remove those conditions and to get a Green Card valid for ten years, the conditional resident along with the US citizen spouse must apply, together.
+This may be difficult if the couple divorces before the end of the two years.
 However, this may not result in the removal of the conditional resident spouse from the United States, at the end of the conditional period, in certain circumstances.